silent and strategic positioning

 An overlooked placement strategy can significantly boost your air purifier’s effectiveness—discover how small adjustments can make a big difference.

-Electric Fireplace Placement: The One Change That Makes It Work Better
+Dust Control for Book Filled Rooms: The One Change That Makes It Work Better